 Welcome to Year 11

-After school and during the school holidays there will be opportunities for your son/daughter to attend revision/intervention sessions leading up to their GCSE examinations.
+After school and during the school holidays, students will be required to attend revision classes leading up to their GCSE examinations.
 We will continue to push our students to make outstanding progress and urge our Year 11 students to continue to aim high and achieve their full potential.

-Achievement Team Leader
+Y11 Achievement Team Leader